Republicans win Florida special elections in Trump strongholds by narrower margins than in 2024 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “THE TRUMP ENDORSEMENT, AS ALWAYS, PROVED FAR GREATER THAN THE DEMOCRATS FORCES OF EVIL.
 CONGRATULATIONS TO AMERICA!” he said on his Truth Social platform.

-The mood was celebratory at a waterfront restaurant in Pensacola, where congratulatory text messages were already lighting up Patronis’ phone as early results were posted Tuesday night.
-Patronis worked the crowd of about 100 people shaking hands and giving hugs, his wife Katie and two sons in tow.
+At a waterfront restaurant in Pensacola, congratulatory text messages were already lighting up Patronis’ phone as early results were posted Tuesday night.
+Patronis worked the crowd of about 100 people, shaking hands and giving hugs, his wife Katie and two sons in tow.

-“Let it be known that this election is a reminder the Florida Panhandle will forever be red, and it’ll forever be Trump country,” Patronis told his supporters Tuesday.
+“Let it be known that this election is a reminder the Florida Panhandle will forever be red, and it’ll forever be Trump country,” Patronis told his supporters.
 “And even their $6 million could not overcome one simple post on social media by Donald Trump.”

+Fine spoke to about 100 supporters at the 2A Ranch Saloon in Ormond Beach, a barn-like building adorned with Trump decor, including cardboard cutouts of the president and a photo signed by first lady Melania Trump.
+Above Fine, a glowing “Trump is still my president” sign hung from the overhead balcony.

+After the speech, Fine downplayed the narrowing margin, saying it was in the double digits and in a special election.

 In the 6th Congressional District, Trump received roughly 65% of the vote in 2024, just behind the 67% Waltz received in his final House reelection bid.
 In Tuesday’s special election, Fine was underperforming Waltz by about 10 percentage points.